idiomatic-go/motif/README.md

 ## runtime
-[Runtime][runtimepkg] implements environment, request context, status types, error and output types The status type is used extensively as a function return value, and provides error, http, and gRPC status codes.
+[Runtime][runtimepkg] implements environment, request context, status types, error, and output types The status type is used extensively as a function return value, and provides error, http, and gRPC status codes.

 The error and output types are designed to be used as template parameters.

-Template parameters for output and error handling are also included:
 ~~~
 // ErrorHandler - template parameter error handler interface
 type ErrorHandler interface {